justanotherkevin/react-firebase-boiler/README.md

  npm i firebase

- create app/src/config/fire_config.js
+ create app/src/config/firebase_config.js
+ Add firebase config in this file

  go to firebase console and clik on "Add firebaase to your web app" copy the varible and not the script tags this is your firebase secret and you don't wnat to commit this to any version control
- then you'll have to export this const `export const db_config`
+ then you'll have to export this const `export const db_config` .

 in root index.js add